micanogueira/micanogueira.github.io/content/timeline/Extension_Internship.md

 ## University Incubator Project

+The University Incubator Project was a cooperative venture for processing natural food into dehydrated food.
+In 2005, an agreement was signed with the Government, mayor’s office and the University for the development of this pilot project of Solidarity Economy.
+I joined the team in 2009, when the physical facilities were completed, to meet the lack of operational procedures and promote governance practices.

-I worked with an association of women without income who were learning to be owners of their own business through the solidarity economy methodology.
-It was a cooperative venture recognized as a pilot project of economic-financial viability for solidarity enterprises, supported by the Government, mayor’s office, and the University.
-I acted as a facilitating agent between the women and some institutions when dealing with bureaucracy.
-On the other hand, I could use my knowledge in finance to support them in the management of the business, advising them and giving a full consultancy.
-The process of foster financial education was so successful that I travelled to the countryside to give talks to local producers and small cooperatives.
+I worked with a group of housewives, unemployed women and beneficiaries of a Federal Government Program.
+They formed this cooperative venture as associates.
+As the main objective of the project is administrative emancipation, they were learning to be owners of their own business through the solidarity economy methodology.
+I acted as a facilitating agent between these associates and some institutions when dealing with bureaucracy.
+Moreover, I applied my knowledge in finance to support them in managing the business, advising and giving a full consultancy.

+## Solidarity Economy

+The crisis of capitalism and its inherent worsening of poverty has led to the emergence of different modes of production.
+One is the solidarity economy that emerged to serve the population excluded from the formal labour market.
+Thus, people from a local community as artisans, for example, come together and work collectively and associative, using solidary principles, in which one collaborates with the other.
+Equitable income distribution eliminates labour exploitation.
+Relations with other partners are also based on a solidary economy, which makes trade fair.

+## Highlights

+- The work of fostering financial education in the incubator was so successful that I travelled to the countryside as a representative of the Dean of Extension to give talks to local producers and small cooperatives.
+These talks were open to discussion in order to address the participant's issues and develop consultancy for building a solidarity venture.
+- I researched the solidarity economy during the period in which I worked in the incubator and continued researching after the internship ended.
+I used this experience to write my thesis, which aimed to show that a solidarity enterprise can be economically and financially viable.
+- Working in the extension programs department led me to be even more active as a volunteer, especially in social projects.
+The one that I dedicated the most was the [Rondon Project](http://www.projetorondon.org.br/), the largest university volunteer initiative in Brazil.

 <br/>
 <br/>